Removal of name from ECL: LHC to hear Maryam’s petition tomorrow

 LAHORE: The Lahore High Court (LHC) will hear a petition filed by Pakistan Muslim League-Nawaz (PML-N) Vice President Maryam Nawaz tomorrow (December 9) in which she has requested the court to direct the government to remove her name from the Exit Control List (ECL) on Saturday.

-In the petition, Maryam stated that Nawaz had not been well ever since her mother had died.
-The PML-N leader stated that she had been her father's primary caregiver since then.
+Former prime minister Nawaz Sharif is undergoing treatment in London.
+Nawaz' health deteriorated a couple of months ago due to complications of the heart, kidney, lungs and a low platelet count.
+The LHC had directed the government to remove Nawaz' name from the ECL so he could fly abroad for medical treatment.
+In the petition, Maryam had said that Nawaz was not keeping well ever since her mother had died and she had been her father's primary caregiver since then.

-Maryam also challenged the legality of her name being placed on the no-fly list by claiming that her arguments had not been heard and asked the court to remove her name from the ECL till the final verdict in her case is announced.

-The PML-N leader’s name along with her father Nawaz Sharif was placed on the no-fly list last year, following their conviction in the Avenfield reference.

-Prime Minister Imran had said that the government and Sharif family had not agreed to a deal.
-He had categorically said that the former prime minister will have to face cases against him when he returns to the country.
+Maryam also challenged the legality of her name being placed on the no-fly list by claiming that her arguments were not heard and asked the court to remove her name from the ECL till the final verdict in her case is announced.
+Maryam's name along with that of her father Nawaz Sharif was placed on the no-fly list last year, following their conviction in the Avenfield reference.
+Prime Minister Imran had said that there was 'no deal' between the government and Sharif family.
+Imran had categorically said that the former prime minister will have to face the cases against him on his return.

 LAHORE: The Lahore High Court (LHC) will hear a petition filed by Pakistan Muslim League-Nawaz (PML-N) Vice President Maryam Nawaz tomorrow (December 9) in which she has requested the court to direct the government to remove her name from the Exit Control List (ECL) on Saturday.

-In the petition, Maryam stated that Nawaz had not been well ever since her mother had died.
-The PML-N leader stated that she had been her father's primary caregiver since then.
+Former prime minister Nawaz Sharif is undergoing treatment in London.
+Nawaz' health deteriorated a couple of months ago due to complications of the heart, kidney, lungs and a low platelet count.
+The LHC had directed the government to remove Nawaz' name from the ECL so he could fly abroad for medical treatment.
+In the petition, Maryam had said that Nawaz was not keeping well ever since her mother had died and she had been her father's primary caregiver since then.

-Maryam also challenged the legality of her name being placed on the no-fly list by claiming that her arguments had not been heard and asked the court to remove her name from the ECL till the final verdict in her case is announced.

-The PML-N leader’s name along with her father Nawaz Sharif was placed on the no-fly list last year, following their conviction in the Avenfield reference.

-Prime Minister Imran had said that the government and Sharif family had not agreed to a deal.
-He had categorically said that the former prime minister will have to face cases against him when he returns to the country.
+Maryam also challenged the legality of her name being placed on the no-fly list by claiming that her arguments were not heard and asked the court to remove her name from the ECL till the final verdict in her case is announced.
+Maryam's name along with that of her father Nawaz Sharif was placed on the no-fly list last year, following their conviction in the Avenfield reference.
+Prime Minister Imran had said that there was 'no deal' between the government and Sharif family.
+Imran had categorically said that the former prime minister will have to face the cases against him on his return.